You’ve likely heard the term menopause before. But what about perimenopause?

 Is there a test for perimenopause?

 Not really.
-Doctors may order tests to check your hormone levels and thyroid function, but these tests are imperfect at best since hormones fluctuate during perimenopause.
+Healthcare providers may order tests to check your hormone levels and thyroid function, but these tests are imperfect at best, since hormones fluctuate during perimenopause.

 In your 20s and 30s (i.e. during premenopausal cycles), hormones enjoy a predictable ebb and flow.
-During postmenopause, hormones are low but steady.
-But the in-between perimenopausal period is marked by one long hormonal fluctuation, with levels of the two key female hormones (estrogen and progesterone) varying quite a bit.
+During perimenopause, hormone levels go up and down with less of a pattern.
+The two key female hormones, estrogen and progesterone, go through a lot of changes.

-Pre-menopause, FSH (follicle-stimulating hormone), and LH (luteinizing hormone) work together to produce a period.
-FSH causes eggs to mature in the ovaries and LH triggers the egg’s release.
-During perimenopause, FSH levels also fluctuate significantly.
+The levels of progesterone decrease first, followed by estrogen, which goes up and down unpredictably.
+Other hormones also change.
+Testosterone slowly decreases.
+There are also changes to FSH (follicle-stimulating hormone) and LH (luteinizing hormone).
+Before menopause, FSH and LH work together to produce a period.
+FSH causes eggs to grow and mature in the ovaries and LH helps the eggs release.
+During perimenopause, FSH levels also go up and down significantly.